rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/sessions.rst

    requests concurrently.

 .. note::
-    - SSL session ID persistence is not appropriate for application-level session persistence because many SSL clients regularly renegotiate their SSL session ID.
+    - SSL session ID persistence (SSL_ID) is not appropriate for application-level session persistence because many SSL clients regularly renegotiate their SSL session ID.
 To achieve application-level session persistence you should either use IP-based session persistence, or decrypt the traffic and use HTTP method if applicable.

 .. include:: methods/get-show-session-persistence-configuration-v1.0-account-loadbalancers-loadbalancerid-sessionpersistence.rst
 .. include:: methods/put-enable-session-persistence-v1.0-account-loadbalancers-loadbalancerid-sessionpersistence.rst